PostHog/posthog.com/contents/blog/new-pricing.md

 >
 > #### I've got a question you haven't answered...
 >
-> You can leave a comment on this post, or ask a question in [our community forum](/questions).
+> First, check out our [person](/docs/data/persons) and [person properties](/docs/product-analytics/person-properties) docs.
+If those don't answer your question, you can leave a comment on this post, or ask a question in [our community forum](/questions).
 >
 > If it's an account specific question, get in touch with your account manager or raise a ticket in the app.